RobHolme/HL7-Powershell-Module/help/Receive-HL7Message.md

 ```

 ### -Port
-The the TCP port to listen for messages on.
+The TCP port to listen on.

 ```yaml
 Type: Int32